 In April 2018, GASB issued Statement No. 88, "Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements" (Statement 88).
 The primary objective of Statement 88 is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.
 Statement 88 requires that additional essential information related to debt be disclosed in notes to financial statements, including unused lines of credit; assets pledged as collateral for the debt; and terms specified in debt agreements related to significant events of default with finance-related consequences, significant termination events with finance-related consequences, and significant subjective acceleration clauses.
 For notes to financial statements related to debt, Statement 88 also requires that existing and additional information be provided for direct borrowings and direct placements of debt separately from other debt.
-Statement 88 is effective for MEAG Power beginning in 2019 and will require additional disclosures in the Notes.
+MEAG Power adopted Statement 88 effective January 1, 2019.
+Applicable disclosures are included in Note 5, "Long- and Short-Term Debt, Credit Agreements and Interest Rate Swaps."